docme360/Shai-Hulud-Detection-Script/README.md

 For scanning repositories with many branches/PRs, using a GitHub token is strongly recommended.

+## GitHub Personal Access Token
+To run the script against private repos, you need to create a Github Personal Access Token in order to access.
+To create the token:
+1. Go to your github page and click on your avatar.
+2. Click on Settings
+3. At the bottom of the left sidebar, click on `Developer settings`
+4. At the bottom of the left sidebar, click on `Personal access tokens` -> `Tokens (classic)`
+5. Click on `Generate new token(classic)`
+6. Give token a name and in the `Select scopes` section, select the checkbox next to `repo` to get full control of private repositories.
+7. Click on `Generate token`
+8. Copy the token. **Note** - This will not be shown again so copy it and save it to a safe place.

+Run the script with the copied token.

+**Note** - When you are done checking your repos, it would be good to delete the token from Github.

 ## Contributing

 Contributions are welcome!
 If you discover additional malicious packages or have improvements to the detection logic, please open an issue or submit a pull request.